 Risk Tolerance as We Age

 Make a predetermined plan that has nothing to do with the market.
-That’s always best because the biggest piece of financial success is just STICKING TO THE PLAN!
+That’s always best because the best investing advice for doctors (and for anyone else) is to STICK TO THE PLAN!
 The worst thing you can do is buy high and sell low, which is why “set it and forget it” is so important.
 It keeps you from actualizing your losses.

 That’s it.
-That’s the 20% of investing you absolutely need to know in terms of asset allocation, picking funds, and taking a peek occasionally.
+We’ve covered much of the 20% of investing advice doctors absolutely need to know in terms of asset allocation, picking funds, and taking a peek occasionally.
 Not too bad, right?
 You just read that in about ten minutes.
-There is more practical financial advice to come in the book I am working on.

 It can be complicated if you want it to be, but it doesn’t have to be.
-And, if you need some help along the way, make sure that you get your financial advice from someone without conflicts of interest.
-That someone is going to be a fee-only, flat hourly-rate financial advisor who specializes in working with physicians.
+And, if you need some help along the way, make sure that you get your financial advice from a financial advisor you can trust.
+That someone is going to be a fee-only, flat rate financial advisor who specializes in working with physicians.

 What do you think?
 Is there a piece of the 20% that I left out for asset allocation and picking funds?
 Do you subscribe to set it and forget it investing?
 Why or why not?
 Leave a comment below.